How Natural and Probiotic Beauty Products are Leveraging Disruption through Digital Technologies

 A rising number of consumers are preferring to learn about natural, organic and probiotic cosmetic products through detailed content, instead of brand advertisements.
 Consequently, company driven text, pictorial and video content on platforms such as Google, YouTube, and Facebook have risen in numbers of uploads.

-Brands such as Charlotte Tilbury and Anastasia have more than 10 times the digital followers than any other legacy brand in the industry.
+Brands such as Charlotte Tilbury and Anastasia have more than 10 times the digital followers of any other legacy brand in the industry.

 Digital Tech Shapes Shopping and Probiotic Cosmetic Product Preferences for Millennials